Skip to content

 Native no-code agent builder with governance Copilot Studio — separate product

-Governed MCP via Agent Gateway Not a first-class offering
+Governed MCP via Agent Gateway for MCP Not a first-class offering

 Deployment